Learn to Sew Your Clothes

 We are committed to meeting you where you are on your creative journey, and walking along beside you, one stitch at a time.

 Will my course materials expire?
 Do I get lifetime access?

-Yes, with your purchase you get lifetime access to the course videos and other materials.
-You also get lifetime access to the downloadable PDF sewing pattern paired with the course.
+Yes, with your purchase you get lifetime access to the course videos and other materials – and the online support group for your course You also get lifetime access to the downloadable PDF sewing pattern paired with the course.

 When can I start, and how much does it cost?